For better or worse, homework is part of school. There are some basic, universal tips to help homework go more smoothly for your child:

 What if your child doesn’t get the harder assignment done?

-Well, at least he’ll feel like he got something done.
-And if he needs more time for the harder assignment, email the teacher and ask.
+Well, at least your child will feel like they got something done.
+And if kids need more time for the harder assignment, email the teacher and ask.
 Most teachers are understanding and will give some leeway.
 They may also be open to reducing the number of items on the homework list.
 (It’s also less stressful to reach out to one teacher about an incomplete assignment, rather than to several teachers about several incomplete assignments.)

 Finally, remind your child to put finished homework in his backpack as soon as it’s done.
 It’s awful to work so hard only to realize at school that the assignment is still at home!